phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 ## Passing Information to a Script & "Flags"

 OK, we know to run a script we need to a) refer to its location, and b) make sure it's executable.
 So far, so good.
 But what if we want to pass information to a script?
-For instance, what if a script could run on different files or operate diffently depending on the options we specify, much like how `ls -l` is different from plain ol' `ls`?
+For instance, what if a script could run on different files or operate differently depending on the options we specify, much like how `ls -l` is different from plain ol' `ls`?

 The standard way to pass information on the command line is by "flags".
 We've actually already seen several examples, because these flags are merely the hyphenated letters we've used previously.
 But let's dive into a cataloging example using a wonderful script in this folder: MARCgrep.pl.
 MARCgrep is a tool for searching over MARC files and counting up how many records match a provided pattern, or have a certain field or subfield.
 It's syntax is like so: